 Men with prostate problems often find that their urinary function is adversely affected, for example.
 Several conditions can affect the prostate gland.
 Some are more serious than others.

 A particularly common issue in men is prostate stones.
 This is different from bladder stones.
 While not as serious as prostate cancer, the complications of prostate stones are often overlooked.
 The condition plays a role in the development of prostatitis too.

 We take a closer look at what prostate stones are in this post.
 We also consider the symptoms and causes of the condition.
-The post also shares some useful details about the treatment options for prostate stones.
+The post also shares some useful details about the treatment options.

 What Are Prostate Stones?

 We will start by taking a closer look at what prostate stones are.
-These are usually small stones that develop in the prostate gland of a male patient.
+These are usually small stones that develop in the prostate gland.
 The condition is sometimes referred to as prostatic calculi.

 In most cases, prostate stones are found in older men.
-Middle-aged men also seem to be at risk for prostate stones, however.
+Middle-aged men also seem to be at risk, however.
 The condition can be classified as either primary or secondary stones.

 - Primary prostate stones are sometimes also called endogenous stones.